 Employment in the healthcare industry is experiencing fast and furious growth.
-According to the U.S. Bureau of Labor Statistics, healthcare is projected to add the most jobs of any industry between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (PDF), healthcare is projected to add the most jobs of any industry between 2014 and 2024.
 While business is booming, a shortage is looming.
 In the next five years, 1.2 million vacancies will emerge for registered nurses.
 And by 2025, this shortfall is expected to be twice that of any nursing shortage experienced in the past half century.

 Externships can be a great way to attract future healthcare workers to your organization.
 An externship provides students the opportunity to shadow healthcare professionals in a hospital or clinic setting.

 Although similar to an internship, externships are generally unpaid, strictly observation-focused and completed over a shorter time period—like during winter or spring break.
 Externships can benefit healthcare facilities and participants alike.
 Participants get a firsthand look at a potential career path, and healthcare facilities gain goodwill for providing the experience.
 Externships also creates potential job candidates for the future.
 Welcome externs with these tips and recruitment giveaway ideas:

 Ask area school career service departments for help connecting with students.
 List the criteria you’re seeking in an extern and share upcoming opportunities within your organization.
 You may even want to drop off a few informational packets that career counselors can circulate.
 Include an outline of the medical services and types of staff at your organization.
 If available, employee testimonials can be helpful, too.
 Tuck this information, along with a business card, in a logo’d pocket folder for easy distribution.